widzthedvloper/newapi/README.md

 1. Clone the repository by using the `git clone git@github.com:widzthedvloper/newapi.git` command in your terminal
 2. `cd` into the cloned repository
 3. Run `bundle install`
-4. Run `rails s` to run the app in a local server
+4. Run `rails s` to run the app on a local server
-5. Open the the folder in the code editer of your choice :)
+5. Open the folder in the code editor of your choice :)
+6. run `bundle exec rspec` to run the tests

 ## Contributing